Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 Upon detonation of a charge, this information should be displayed in the mission control software.

 There are a number of ways that mission control can determine whether charges have been detonated.
-Firing the charges results in a large voltage drop, which when corroberated with a predetermined expected detonation time, changes in pressure and expected change in flight path provides an indication that the ejection charge has been deployed successfully.
+Firing the charges results in a large voltage drop, which when corroborated with a predetermined expected detonation time, changes in pressure and expected change in flight path provides an indication that the ejection charge has been deployed successfully.

 ### 3.3 Usability Requirements